TIBCOSoftware/snappydata/docs/reference/sql_reference/java-sql-databasemetadata.md

 The JDBC API defines the following parameters for the getProcedureColumns method call.

 **catalog**
-Always use *null* for this parameter in RowStore.
+Always use *null* for this parameter in SnappyData.

 **schemaPattern**
 Java procedures have a schema.